RicoSuter/NJsonSchema/README.md

 **Features:**

 - Read existing JSON Schemas and validate JSON data
-- Generate JSON Schema from .NET type via reflection
+- Generate JSON Schema from .NET type via reflection (with support for many attributes/annotations)
 - Support for schema references ($ref) (relative, URL and file)
 - Generate C# and TypeScript code from JSON Schema